Guide

 Caching Problems

-• Facebook: Use the Sharing Debugger and click "Scrape Again"
+• Facebook: open the Sharing Debugger and hit "Scrape Again"

-• Nuclear option: Append a query string to your image URL (e.g., ?v=2)
+• Last resort: append a query string like ?v=2 to your image URL to bust the cache entirely

 Redirects Breaking Previews